On-call firefighters are a vital part of today’s fire and rescue service: They are people who get paid to protect their local community.

-If you're serious about becoming an on-call firefighter and you think you have what it takes please complete an Initial Contact Form.
+If you're thinking about becoming an on-call firefighter and you think you have what it takes please complete an application form.

-If you would like further information please contact the on-call recruitment team by calling 01376 576698 or emailing email@example.com or look at the sections below.
+If you would like more information please contact the on-call recruitment team by calling 01376 576698 or emailing email@example.com or look at the sections below.